 Content is delivered in a face to face classroom environment through Legal Studies/Certificate IV Crime and Justice classes or via course content provided by the trainer and assessor.
-This can be in the format of online reading and activities, whole day workshops, 3 x compulsory after school workshops with industry professionals.
+This can be in the format of online reading and activities, whole day workshops and 3 (three) compulsory after school workshops with industry professionals.
 Technology required: access to the internet.